dejiabiola/Udacity-evaluate-news-article-with-NPL/README.md

 ## Testing

 Jest is the tool of choice for running tests on the app.
-To test, run `npm test` in the terminal
+To test, run `npm test` in the terminal.

 ## API